 Playa del Carmen has many incredible freshwater cenotes that are worth visiting and are located just a short drive away from downtown.
 These hidden swimming holes are a fun excursion and a great way to really explore the natural beauty of the Yucatan region.

 One of my favorite cenotes near Playa del Carmen is Cenote Cristalino, which is a beautiful cenote to spend the day snorkeling, swimming, or just hanging out in a natural setting.
-Here’s my guide to visiting Cenote Cristalino, including how to get there, what to expect, and what to bring.
+Read on for the ultimate guide to visiting Cenote Cristalino, including how to get there, what to expect, and what to bring.

 How to Get to Cristalino Cenote

-If you have a rental car, it’s very easy to get to Cenote Cristalino by driving south from Playa del Carmen on the main highway 307.
-The cenote is located on the right side just past Puerto Aventuras and there are highway signs to direct you.
+If you have a rental car, it’s very easy to get to Cenote Cristalino Riviera Maya by driving south from Playa del Carmen on the main highway 307.
+The cenote is located on the right side of the highway just past Puerto Aventuras and there are highway signs to direct you.
 Free parking is available once you arrive at the cenote.

 By Public Transportation